 Clavicle Length

 Shorter clavicles (shoulder blades) will mean that there isn’t just enough room for the muscles to be grown and developed.
 An individual with longer clavicles has enough space and room to work with to vastly expand their pec muscles as opposed to one with short ones.
-Shorter and narrower clavicles typically indicate a lifter with poor shoulder genetics and chest genetics.
+Lifters with bad shoulder genetics and chest genetics often have shorter and narrower clavicles.

-Distribution of Fast and Slow Twitch Muscle Fibers
+Distribution of Fast & Slow Twitch Muscle Fibers

 There are two kinds of muscle fibers—slow (type 1) and fast (type 2) twitch muscles that are found in the human skeletal tissue.
 Type 2 fibers are larger, contract at a faster rate, easily fatigued, and produce a greater force, whereas type 1 is smaller in size, don’t fatigue easily, and produces a smaller force.
 These muscles are further subdivided, but for this analysis, type 2 will be further divided into A and B—A being smaller in size, fatigued less, and producing a smaller force than B.